MatthieuXMoreau/HTS_M2-IMaLiS_2020/README.md

 </p>

-  * On MacOS and Linux
+  * On MacOS and Linux using a terminal window
 ```bash
 ssh <login>@core.cluster.france-bioinformatique.fr
 ```